Overhead shot of male drawing on pad with color wheel on his desk

 The business, ethics and sustainability; the Vincentian mission which allows for academic service learning in classes, study abroad, and the attention in business fashion classes with the need to improve the lives of workers globally and at home; emphasis on reducing harm to the environment of fast fashion and of excess fashion creating waste and environmental issues and more.
 Also emphasis on fashion student entrepreneurship.

-In addition to faculty listed, a new faculty member is Assistant Professor Emma McClendon, a fashion historian, curator, and author based in New York City.
+Assistant Professor Emma McClendon is a fashion historian, curator, and author based in New York City.
 She was formerly the Associate Curator of Costume at The Museum at FIT from 2011-2020, and is co-author of Denim: Fashion’s Frontier, published by Yale University Press and other fashion books.
+Professor McClendon has been quoted in the following articles.

 St. John's University Crest